actions/importer-labs/jenkins/valet-custom-transformers-lab.md

   runner "TeamARunner", "ubuntu-latest"
   ```

-You can keep adding these transformer vales to your `transformer.rb` file.
+You can keep adding these transformer methods to your `transformer.rb` file.
 Your transformer file should look like the one below:

 __Click to Expand__
 <details>